Ritcus/AssessmentProjectPlanit/README.md

 ###Welcome to my SDET Assessment repo.###

 **All the coding has been done in JAVA.
-Visual Studio Code is needed to run the project. **
+Visual Studio Code is recommended to run the project. **

 ###INSTALL AND RUNNING PROCESS###